Latin Catholics of Malabar: Subgroups

+In northern Kerala, mainly in Kassergode (Kasaragod), Cannanore (Kannur), Tellicherry (Thalassery) and Cochin (Kochi) a small population of Konkani Latin Catholic Christians are found.
+They are descendants of the Konkani Manglorean Catholics who migrated from the Canara region (coastal Karnataka) to Kerala in the 1780's to escape the persecution by Tippu Sultan.
+The Konkani Manglorean Catholics had accepted Christianity in Goa and migrated to Kanara in 16th and 17th centuries.
+These Konkani Catholics have many subgroups like Bammons (Konkani Brahmin sub-castes like Saraswat Brahmins, Padyes, Daivadnyas), Chardos(Kshatriya) and Gaudos(Vaishya).

 The Roman or Latin Catholics of Kerala are grouped under Other Backward Classes by positive discrimination.

 The Latin Catholics of Kerala are a highly exogamous community and tend to intermarry with other Hindu castes, unlike the Saint Thomas Syrian Christians who practice strict endogamy.